Streaming Submodular Maximization under Matroid Constraints: Approximate Local Maximum for Adversarial Streams

 The first data stream algorithm for {\MSMM} was described by Chakrabarti and Kale~\cite{chakrabarti2015submodular}.
 In this section we consider a variant of their algorithm.
 This variant is a special case of an algorithm that was described by Huang, Thiery and Ward~\cite{HuangTW20} (based on ideas of Chekuri et al.~\cite{chekuri2015streaming}), and it appears as \cref{alg:local_search_pass}. \cref{alg:local_search_pass} gets a parameter $c > 1$ and a base $S_0$ of $M$ that it starts from, and intuitively, it inserts every arriving element into its solution (at the expense of an appropriate existing element) whenever such a swap is beneficial enough in some sense.
 In the pseudocode of \cref{alg:local_search_pass}, we denote by $u_1, u_2, \dotsc, u_n$ the elements of $\cN \setminus S_0$ in the order of their arrival.
 Similarly, we denote by $S_i$ the solution of the algorithm immediately after it processes element $u_i$ for every integer $1 \leq i \leq n$.
 Finally, we denote the elements of the base $S_0$ by $u_{1 - |S_0|}, u_{2 - |S_0|}, \dotsc, u_0$ in an arbitrary order.
 This notation allows us to define, for every integer $1 - |S_0| \leq i \leq n$ and set $T \subseteq \cN$,

 In other words, $f(u_i : T)$ is the marginal contribution of $u_i$ with respect to the elements of $T$ that appear in the input stream of the algorithm before $u_i$.

 One can verify that the solution of \cref{alg:local_search_pass} remains a base of $M$ throughout the execution of the algorithm.
-Furthermore, it is known that \cref{alg:local_search_pass} achieves $4$-approximation for {\MSMM}.
+Furthermore, it is known that \cref{alg:local_search_pass} achieves $4$-approximation for {\MSMM} when $c = 2$.
 However, we need to prove a slightly different property of it.
-Specifically, we show below that when $S_0$ is far from being a local optimum (in some sense), then the value of the final solution $S_n$ of \cref{alg:local_search_pass} is much larger than the value of the initial solution $S_0$.
-In \cref{ssc:local_search_multi} we show how this property of \cref{alg:local_search_pass} can be used to find an approximate local optimum in $O(\eps^{-2})$ passes.
+Specifically, we show below that when $S_0$ is not an approximation local maximum, the value of the final solution $S_n$ of \cref{alg:local_search_pass} is much larger than the value of the initial solution $S_0$.
+In \cref{ssc:local_search_multi} we show how this property of \cref{alg:local_search_pass} can be used to find an $\eps$-approximate local maximum in $O(\eps^{-2})$ passes.

 Let $B$ be an arbitrary base of $M$ (intuitively, one can think of $B$ as the optimal solution, although this will not always be the case).
 We begin the analysis of \cref{alg:local_search_pass} by showing a lower bound on the sum of the marginal contributions of the elements of $B \setminus S_0$ with respect to the solutions held by \cref{alg:local_search_pass} when these elements arrive.
 Let $A$ be the set of all elements that belong to the solution of \cref{alg:local_search_pass} at some point (formally, $A = \bigcup_{i = 0}^n S_i$).